-To learn more about post-workout recovery take a look at What to Eat After Working Out.
+To learn more about post-workout recovery take a look at What to Eat After a Work Out.
 This article will give you a full overview of what you should be doing after your workout.

 Start eating enough to actually gain muscle.
 If you want to have stick thin legs and workout all the time without making any serious gains, feel free to under eat.
 But if you want to put on serious amounts of good lean muscle, you need to have an adequate caloric intake.

 Now, this doesn’t mean going crazy and splurging at McDonalds.
 Start eating slightly above your recommended caloric intake (5-10 %) with healthy, nutritious foods, and you will start to put on muscle with very little fat gain.

 Now that you have learned how to get perfect legs, it’s time to put in the work and go get them.
 Make them a priority and apply these 4 principles on a daily basis and you will be there in no time.
 Remember to